saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_4/LAB_02_Auditing a Database.md

 # Module 4: Auditing a Database

+## Exercise 1: Enable auditing on your database

 ### Task 1: Lab Setup

 1. Open **PowerShell** and run the following command to deploy a database for the lab: